Leaf Group: Business model

 Demand Media executives say their websites are content-driven to attract visitors by showing up in multiword search-engine queries.
 The more words that are typed into a search engine, the more specific the search will be.
 This is called "the long tail" search.
-Demand Media attempts to get visitors to its websites with these long-tail searches.
 It then tries to retain visitors with related content and social media tools.
 Its social media platforms get 3 billion interactions per month for clients with already well-established brands.
 Demand Media commissions specific website content that it then distributes to its own websites and others where it has advertising revenue sharing agreements.
 As of 2008, Demand Media owned 135,000 videos and 340,000 articles.
-It was claimed to be one of the largest contributors to YouTube, uploading between 10,000 and 20,000 new videos per month, and gets about 1.5 million page views per day on YouTube.
+It was claimed to be one of the largest contributors to YouTube, uploading between 10,000 and 20,000 new videos per month and getting about 1.5 million page views per day on YouTube.

 Content is generated via a process in which Demand Media uses algorithms to generate titles, then posts the titles to a screened pool of freelance writers or video creators.
 The list of available titles used to be over 100,000 but was severely curtailed in the second half of 2011.
 Typically, writers can claim up to ten titles and then have a week to submit the articles.
 Format and length are dictated by guidelines.
-Submitted articles go to an editor (also a freelancer) who can either clean them up or request a rewrite.
-After writers submit a revised article it is either accepted or rejected.
+Submitted articles go to an editor (also a freelancer), who can either clean them up or request a rewrite.
+After writers submit a revised article, it is either accepted or rejected.
 Payment via PayPal is twice a week.

-Demand Media's acquisition of Pluck.com in 2008 gave it the means to provide specialized content and social media platforms to any website.
-The content comes with advertising attached.
+Pluck.com's content comes with advertising.
 The website owners get free content for their sites and split the advertising revenue with Demand Media.